 Filing of GSTR 1 Incase of Non-Filing of GSTR 3B of Previous Period

-Through the addition of a new sub-rule namely, the sub-rule (6) to the main Rule 59 of the CGST Rules has notified officially the blocking of filing or submission of form namely, GSTR-1.
-The introduction of such rule or update was released by the CBIC or the Central Board of Indirect Taxes and Customs on the date of 22ndDecember2020, through the uploading of a notice with the number, ‘no. 94/2020’.
-This regulation governs the format and manner in which outward supplies are delivered by the entity to the consumer.
+The addition of a new sub-rule, namely, the sub-rule (6), to the main Rule 59 of the CGST Rules has officially notified the blocking of filing or submission of the form, namely, GSTR-1.
+The introduction of such a rule or update was released by the CBIC, or the Central Board of Indirect Taxes and Customs, on December 22, 2020, through the uploading of a notice with the number.
+94/2020.
+This regulation governs the format and manner in which the entity delivers outward supplies to the consumer.

 Blocking of GSTR-1 and IFF Filing

-If a registered person or the taxpayer does not file form namely, GSTR-3B return for the previous period of two months, he will be unable to furnish details about the conducting or any outward supply of goods or services, or both, in the form namely GSTR-1.
-This is what is covered and made clear using the CGST Rule 59 sub-rule (6).
+If a registered person or the taxpayer does not file a form, namely, GSTR-3B return for the previous period of two months, they will be unable to furnish details about the conducting or any outward supply of goods or services, or both, in the form, namely, GSTR-1.
+This is what is covered and made explicit by CGST Rule 59, sub-rule (6).

-Furthermore, if the taxpayer has chosen to file returns on a quarterly basis under the QRMP or the Quarterly Return Filing and Monthly Payment of Taxes scheme, he will not be able to declare B2B sales on the IFF or the Invoice Furnishing Facility or file GSTR-1 if the GSTR-3B for the previous quarter is still outstanding or not filed.
+Furthermore, suppose the taxpayer has chosen to file returns on a quarterly basis under the QR(the Quarterly Return Filing and Monthly Payment of Taxes) scheme.
+In that case, he will not be able to declare B2B sales on the IFF or the Invoice Furnishing Facility or file GSTR-1 if the GSTR-3B for the previous quarter is still outstanding or not filed.

-Non-filing of GSTR-3B resulted in blocking of generation of e-way bills, as per provisions that were stated previously.
-However, under the new laws or rules, the e-way bill as well as the registered person’s GSTR-1 will be blockedmaking it unable to file the same.
-In addition, if a taxpayer is compelled to file GSTR-3B as a result of Rule 86B’s application and fails to do so, his GSTR-1 will also get blocked not allowing him to file the same.
+Non-filing of GSTR-3B resulted in the blocking of the generation of e-way bills, as per provisions that were stated previously.
+However, under the new laws or rules, the e-way bill, as well as the registered person’s GSTR-1, will be blocked, making it impossible to file the same.
+In addition, if a taxpayer is compelled to file GSTR-3B as a result of Rule 86B’s application and fails to do so, his GSTR-1 will also get blocked, not allowing him to file the same.

 Implementation of Rule 59(6) on the GST Official Portal

-Starting from 1st of September2021, the GST portal will deploy or apply the provisions of the Rule 59(6).
-And as a result, the system will raise an error message, if a registered person or the taxpayer attempts to save GSTR-1 data or even use IFF for the month of August 2021 and subsequently clicks the button namely, ‘Submit’.
+Starting from September 1, 2021, the GST portal will deploy or apply the provisions of Rule 59(6).
+As a result, the system will display an error message if a registered person or the taxpayer attempts to save GSTR-1 data or use IFF for August 2021 and subsequently clicks the ‘Submit’ button.

-Any GSTR-3B returns which are delayed in filing are flagged for two months, say up to July 2021 or one quarter that is ending 30th June 2021.
+Any GSTR-3B returns that are delayed in filing are flagged for two months, up to July 2021 or one quarter ending on June 30, 2021.
 To complete GSTR-1 filing, the taxpayer should file any outstanding or delayed and not filed GSTR-3B returns.

-As the filing is system-automated, tax authorities or any of its officials cannot intervene or take an action for rectifying the situation and helping you unblock it.
+As the filing is system-automated, tax authorities or any of their officials cannot intervene or take action to rectify the situation and help you unblock it.

-What Impact Does the Blocking of GSTR-1 Filing Brings in?
+What Impact Does the Blocking of GSTR-1 Filing Bring?

-When a registered person or taxpayer does not file or is blocked from filing form GSTR-1, then the counterparty will not be able to claim credit of GST paid on a purchase made by him.
-If invoices are not uploaded in the form GSTR-1, the transaction will not be reflected in the counterparty’s forms GSTR-2A and GSTR-2B also.
-As a result, the recipient will be denied credit automatically making the problem complicated.
+When a registered person or taxpayer does not file or is blocked from filing form GSTR-1, then the counterparty will not be able to claim credit of GST paid on a purchase made by them.
+If invoices are not uploaded in the form GSTR-1, the transaction will not be reflected in the counterparty’s forms GSTR-2A and GSTR-2B either.
+As a result, the recipient will be denied credit automatically, which complicates the issue.

 Resolving the Issue

-GSTR-1 will be unblocked once and only once GSTR-3B is filed by the registered person or the taxpayer.
-The government wants taxpayers to follow the rules, and comply with the same due to which these additional measures have been added to the rules and regulations already put in force or place by the authorities.
+GSTR-1 will be unblocked only once the registered person or taxpayer files GSTR-3B.
+The government wants taxpayers to follow the rules and comply with them, which is why these additional measures have been added to the laws and regulations already in place or implemented by the authorities.

 Latest Updates on GSTR-1